GoodAlex223/rule_indicators/README.md

 # Changes

+## 10.02.24

+- In mods 2 and 3 (hours) you turned on p2 and p3 respectively on decoder 0.
+For better definition of millimeters, motor hours and spindle hours.
+- Fixed timers changing logic.
+It was bug that zeroing timer when it is needed to decrease time
+- Make a 4th mode of viewing to display current time formatted as hoursminutesseconds

 ## 08.02.24

 - Added seconds changing for timers by second rotator.
 Used the same logic as for distance changing by second rotator